 Hong Kong Shares Tipped To Open In The Red On Friday

-(RTTNews) - The Hong Kong stock market has moved higher in four straight sessions, advancing almost 825 points or 3.5 percent along the way.
-The Hang Seng Index now rests just above the 27,070-point plateau although profit taking is expected on Friday.
+(RTTNews) - The Hong Kong stock market on Thursday ended the four-day losing streak in which it had surrendered almost 1,250 points or 4.7 percent.
+The Hang Seng Index now rests just above the 25,835-point plateau and it's looking at a soft start on Friday.

-The global forecast for the Asian markets is broadly negative on continued uncertainty regarding the end of the U.S. government shutdown.
-The European and U.S. markets were sharply lower and the Asian bourses are expected to open in similar fashion.
+The global forecast for the Asian markets is soft on a declining outlook for interest rates.
+The European markets were up and the U.S. bourses were down and the Asian markets figure to follow the latter lead.

-The Hang Seng finished modestly higher on Thursday as the insurance, property and technology shares were mostly higher.
+The Hang Seng finished barely higher on Thursday following gains from the technology, property and financial companies.

-Among the actives, Alibaba Group spiked 3.32 percent, while Alibaba Health Info increased 0.68 percent, ANTA Sports expanded 1.21 percent, China Life Insurance collected 2.39 percent, China Mengniu Dairy climbed 0.80 percent, CITIC strengthened 1.25 percent, CNOOC tumbled 2.01 percent, CSPC Pharmaceutical surged 3.79 percent, Galaxy Entertainment and Lenovo both slumped 1.18 percent, Haier Smart Home perked 0.15 percent, Hang Lung Properties improved 0.75 percent, Henderson Land jumped 1.59 percent, Hong Kong & China Gas stumbled 2.10 percent, Industrial and Commercial Bank of China and CLP Holdings both fell 0.15 percent, JD.com lost 0.24 percent, Li Auto dropped 0.88 percent, Li Ning added 0.45 percent, Meituan gained 0.29 percent, New World Development sank 0.51 percent, Nongfu Spring retreated 1.96 percent, Techtronic Industries rallied 3.02 percent, Xiaomi Corporation shed 0.46 percent, WuXi Biologics soared 3.36 percent and China Resources Land was unchanged.
+Among the actives, Alibaba Group slumped 1.02 percent, while Alibaba Health Info expanded 1.75 percent, ANTA Sports rallied 2.15 percent, China Life Insurance collected 0.82 percent, China Mengniu Dairy lost 0.27 percent, China Resources Land spiked 2.52 percent, CITIC strengthened 1.83 percent, CNOOC shed 0.45 percent, CSPC Pharmaceutical jumped 1.98 percent, Galaxy Entertainment rose 0.40 percent, Haier Smart Home vaulted 1.49 percent, Hang Lung Properties and Hengan International both were up 0.22 percent, Henderson Land added 0.54 percent, Hong Kong & China Gas perked 0.14 percent, Industrial and Commercial Bank of China climbed 1.24 percent, Lenovo advanced 0.93 percent, Li Auto tanked 1.75 percent, Li Ning soared 4.00 percent, Meituan gained 0.51 percent, New World Development accelerated 2.33 percent, Nongfu Spring retreated 1.55 percent, Techtronic Industries surged 5.36 percent, Xiaomi Corporation stumbled 2.89 percent, WuXi Biologics improved 0.88 percent and JD.com was unchanged.

-The lead from Wall Street is rough as the major averages opened slightly lower on Thursday but accelerated deeper into the red as the day progressed, ending near session lows.
+The lead from Wall Street is negative as the major averages were unable to hold early gains on Thursday and finished deeply under water.

-Valuation concerns also continued to weigh on tech stocks, with AI darling and market leader Nvidia (NVDA) moving sharply lower along with tech heavyweights like Broadcom (AVGO) and Alphabet (GOOGL).

-The weakness on Wall Street may also have reflected uncertainty whether key U.S. economic will be released following the end of the longest government shutdown in U.S. history.
+The subsequent downturn by the broader markets reflected concerns about the outlook for interest rates after the release of the Labor Department's long-delayed jobs report for September.
+While the report showed an unexpected uptick by the unemployment rate, job growth in September far exceeded economist estimates.

+The mixed data further eroded confidence that the Federal Reserve will lower interest rates by another quarter point in December.
+While CME Group's FedWatch Tool indicates the chances of a rate cut next month have risen to 39.8 percent from 30.1 percent on Wednesday, that figure is down sharply from 98.8 percent a month ago.

-Crude oil edged higher on Thursday as the end of the U.S. government shutdown has renewed confidence in consumption and energy demand.
-West Texas Intermediate crude for December delivery was up $0.22 or 0.38 percent at $58.71 per barrel.
+Crude oil prices edged lower on Thursday as investors assessed reports of renewed efforts to end the Russia-Ukraine war ahead of the U.S. deadline.
+West Texas Intermediate crude for December delivery was down $0.27 or 0.44 percent at $59.18 per barrel.

-Closer to home, Hong Kong will see Q3 figures for gross domestic product later today; in the previous quarter, GDP was up 0.7 percent on quarter and 3.8 percent on year.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!